 Now that you know what rice cooker without Teflon you should aim for, let’s take a closer look at the whole topic.

 Originally I wanted to include more different types of rice cookers without Teflon.
-I have found out that even my favorite brand Zojirushi have some form of Teflon on their rice cookers.
+I have found out that even my favorite brand Zojirushi has some form of Teflon on their rice cookers.
 In most cases, it is a coating that is over either aluminum (in cheaper models) or stainless steel (in more expensive) ones.

 This news slightly bends my views on one of my previous articles about rice cookers with timers.
 But after some brainstorming and the information, I am about to tell you it doesn’t change what I have written.